 What does School stand for?

-There are various acronyms of the word school.
+There are various acronyms for the word school.
 Some of them I have shared below.
-As we spend six to seven hours every day in schools.
-So, In my opinion, these are the best acronyms of school.
+As we spend six to seven hours every day in school.
+So, In my opinion, these are the best acronyms for school.

 - Seven Crappy Hours of Our Lives.